algolia/doc-engineer-assignment/README.md

 ### Instructions

-Based on what you did in step 1, write a tutorial explaining the process of splitting HTML pages (with the language that you chose).
+Based on what you did in step 1, write a step by step tutorial explaining the process of splitting HTML pages (with the language that you chose).

+The expected audience is: developers not knowing Algolia or any of the features covered in the tutorial.

 ### Evaluation criteria